sumitpundir24/temp/writeup_template (2).md

 #### 1. An appropriate model architecture has been employed

 My model consists of a convolution neural network with and 5x5 and 3x3 filters sizes and depths between 24 and 64.
-The model is using the pooling layer of pool size 2x2.

 The model includes RELU activation in intermediate layers to introduce nonlinearity, and the data is normalized.
 I used the nvidia model because it's simple and also performs well on self-driving car training.
 I chnaged the shape of input to (75,155).